Second Amendment Fallacies

 Or does it show the court is fully aware of the flaws of its Heller ruling?

-7. Ken says:
+Ken

 I would be interested in learning why Thomas and Scalia discarded the fact the Second Amendment does not grant a right itself, and the fact the states have long not treated it as a personal guarantee protected against regulatory laws, thereby making it a poor candidate for substantive due process incorporation but nevertheless applied it as a substantive guarantee anyway.
 Neither of these justices are a fan of substantive due process incorporation and Scalia believing the privileges or immunites apporach is a dead end.

-• Mike Hansberry says:
+Mike Hansberry

 From the majority opinion in Heller: